 - Provost and Vice-President (Academic)

-- Vice-President (Finance, Administration and Risk)
+- Vice-President (Finance and Operations)

 - Associate Vice-President (Academic)